SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

   inputs:
     script: AzureSignTool sign -du "[YOUR_URL]" -kvu "https://[VAULT_ID].vault.azure.net" -kvi "[APPLICATION_ID]" -kvs "[APPLICATION_CLIENT_SECRET" -kvc "[CERT_NAME]" -v [FILES_YOU_WANT_TO_SIGN]
 ```

+Did you spot the issue?
+If we drop the client ID and secret right into our build definition, which is right in our source control, are we really that secure?
+We should probably not have it in there.

+* In Azure DevOps, open your pipeline
+* Click the `Library` menu.
+* Add variables for the signing cert name, the client id, the client secret, and the vault URL.
+* Save the variables.

+Now replace the line above with:

+`script: AzureSignTool sign -du "$(SigningURL)" -kvu "$(SigningVaultURL)" -kvi "$(SigningClientId)" -kvs "$(SigningClientSecret)" -kvc "$(SigningCertName)" -v $(Build.ArtifactStagingDirectory)\\setup.exe"`

+Thaaaat's more like it.

 At this point, the build should be able to run your build and sign the files you have listed.